ME at the Barfly

 Multi-instrumentalist Ferris is an impressive singer, able to flip between his chest voice and the head voice of his falsetto with relative ease.
 Murphy’s guitar solos were flashy without being excessive, with impressive fret work displayed onstage.
 Godde is a very competent bassist, whilst Rogers is an incredibly frantic drummer who made proper use of his full drum kit and ridiculous ability.

 It was intrinsically evident that this group have picked up great experience supporting the likes of Kasabian and Death from Above 1979.
 ME are a fantastic bunch of musicians, revealing extraordinary musicianship and vocal harmonising that made the hair on the back of the neck stand up.

 This was a great show, marred only by their more mellow efforts, which lacked the punch and excitement of the more intense songs.
 Finishing with Westwards Backwards, the finale was a show within itself, as singer became bassist and bassist became drummer.
 This is definitely a band that needs to be experienced in a larger setting.

 Photos: Neil Mach

-For further information about ME and future events visit here.
+For further information and future events visit ME’s website here.